brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 When you request a video download, you will be given a token that is used to keep track of both the active download and the offline video in device storage.
 The token is of type `BCOVOfflineVideoToken`, and is referred to as a token rather than an object because it can be persisted, and is valid across instances of the app.

 Videos are stored in the app's Library directory, in a subdirectory determined by iOS.
 Apple specifically requires that these videos stay in this location.
-Be aware that videos can be deleted by iOS under low-storage conditions, and users can delete downloaded videos directly from the iOS Settings app.
+Be aware that videos can be deleted by iOS under low-storage conditions, and starting with iOS 11, users can delete downloaded videos directly from the iOS Settings app.
 Also, videos and their associated metadata are not backed up to iCloud.

 A FairPlay license can be requested either when the video download is requested, or preloaded ahead of time with a separate method call.
 You can specify either a purchase license, or a rental license with an associated rental duration.
 The license rental duration begins from the moment the request is made with the license server.